 - You’ll have a wider variety of options with neutral shoes

-- Here you’ll start to look at heel drop (12mm is great for Achilles issues, while 8mm is better for most runners)
+- Here you’ll start to look at heel to toe drop (12mm is great for Achilles issues, while 8mm is better for most runners)

 - Now you can also start to evaluate whether you like a lot or a little cushion